JJHick95/ts_models_ds-west-082420/README.md

-The shaded area of the graph is the convidence interval.
-When the correlation drops into the shaded area, that means there is no longer statistically significant correlation between lags.

 For an AR process, we run a linear regression on lags according to the order of the AR process.
 The coefficients calculated factor in the influence of the other variables.

 Since the PACF shows the direct effect of previous lags, it helps us choose AR terms.
 If there is a significant positive value at a lag, consider adding an AR term according to the number that you see.